 In order to prevent several organizations working on similar product specifications it is necessary that these launching projects are known to the community.
 Organizations can check if the development of a product specification is already started and contact the organization regarding the details.
 Then they can decide if this product specification will become a joint effort or co-development, which will save time and costs.

-Appendix 3 of the guideline On Producing an IALA S-100 Product Specification contains a template which will have to be filled in by the product specification developer and sent to the IALA Field Manager.
-The IALA Field Manager will send the information to the IALA Domains Manager.
-The Domains Manager will publish this information within the IALA Domain.
+Appendix 3 of the guideline 1106 On Producing an IALA S-100 Product Specification contains a template which will have to be filled in by the product specification developer and sent to the IALA Field Manager.
+The IALA Field Manager will send the information to the IALA Domain Administrator.
+The Domain Administrator will publish this information within the IALA Domain.

 Procedure on getting “draft status” for a Product Specification

 If a product specification is at the stage that an application schema is ready, the PS developer can submit his application schema to the IALA Field manager.
-After review the Field manager will send this to the IALA Domains Manager and request that the status from “launching project” is changed to draft status indicating to the community that the product specification is nearing completion.
+After review the Field manager will send this to the IALA Domain Administrator and request that the status from “launching project” is changed to draft status indicating to the community that the product specification is nearing completion.

 Procedures for Submitting a Product Specification

-Representatives of recognized organizations may submit proposals for additions of a new Product Specification in the Product Specifications Register or for the Clarification, Supersession, or Retirement of existing Product Specification in the Register.
+Representatives of recognized organizations may submit proposals for addition of a new Product Specification in the Product Specification Register or for the Clarification, Supersession, or Retirement of existing Product Specifications in the Register.
 Requests are to be submitted to the IALA Domain administrator by using the mechanisms provided by IALA.
 After approval the IALA Domain administrator will submit the request to IHO using the Registry web interface.
 The process for submitting proposals for the registration of Product Specifications is illustrated in figure 4.

 Processing of Proposals